zli87/Architecture-of-Parallel-Computers/Proj1/README.md

-# Project #1: Cache Design, Memory Hierarchy Design
+# Project #1: Accelerating Sorting in Graph Processing Adjacency Lists (OpenMP, MPI, and Hybrid versions)

 TBD: update all picture. please refer to report.pdf for pictures.